IvanJosipovic/ingress-nginx-validate-jwt/README.md

 groups=admin

 ### Inject claims as headers
 The /auth endpoint supports a custom parameter called "inject-claim".
 The value is the name of claim which will be added to the response headers.
-These headers can be used with the Ingres Nginx auth_request_set and add_header features.

 For example, using the following query string
 /auth?